hindol/cpp-for-you/README.md

 This page is still in the making.

-*I will peridically release new exercises.*
+*I will periodically release new exercises.*